The Chinese Orange Mystery: Plot summary

-Literary significance & criticism
+Literary significance and criticism

 (See Ellery Queen.)
 This novel was the eighth in a long series of novels featuring Ellery Queen, the first nine containing a nationality in the title.

 The introduction to this novel contained a detail which is now not considered part of the Ellery Queen canon.
 The introduction is written as by the anonymous "J.J.
 McC.", a friend of the Queens.
 Other details of the lives of the fictional Queen family contained in earlier introductions have now disappeared and are never mentioned again; the introductory device of "J.J.
 McC." lasts only through the tenth novel, Halfway House, then vanishes (though J.J. appears onstage in Face to Face in 1967).

 The "nationality" mysteries had the unusual feature of a "Challenge to the Reader" just before the ending is revealed—the novel breaks the fourth wall and speaks directly to the reader.
 "I maintain that at this point in your reading of The Chinese Orange Mystery you have all the facts in your possession essential to a clear solution of the mystery."

 This was the only Ellery Queen novel to be included in a list of the top ten "impossible crime" mysteries of all time (created by noted locked-room mystery writer Edward D. Hoch).
 The Chinese Orange Mystery was eighth on the list.